Infineon/mtb-example-ml-gesture-classification/README.md

-# Machine Learning: gesture classification
+# Machine Learning: Gesture classification

 This code example demonstrates how to perform gesture classification based on motion sensor (accelerometer and gyroscope) data.
 The code example comes with a pre-trained model that classifies the following gestures: circle, square, and side-to-side.